 Because manifolds are subjected to sour service and high pressure, high mechanical strength and corrosion resistance are required characteristics of the manifolds material.

 Sandvik uses a hot isostatic pressing (HIP) manufacturing method based on powder metallurgy to ensure the required high mechanical strength of the components.
-The material used are duplex and super-duplex stainless steels, austenitic stainless steels and nickel alloys, the best choices for sour service.
+The materials used are duplex and super-duplex stainless steels, austenitic stainless steels or nickel alloys, the best choices for sour service.

 Excellent resistance to HISC